peterramsing/lost/README.md

 ##### `offset()`
 Margin to the left, right, bottom, or top, of an element depending on if the fraction passed is positive or negative.
 It works for both horizontal and vertical grids but not both.

 - `$fraction: '1/1'` - Fraction of the container to be offset.
-Must be a string.
+Must be a string (if you're using SCSS or Stylus).
 - `$dir: row` - Direction the grid is going.
 Should match the block() it's being used on.
 - `$gut: $gutter` - How large the gutter involved is, typically this won't be adjusted, but if you have set the blocks for that row to have different gutters than default, you will need to match that gutter here as well.